KCkats003/FishingForStars/README.md

 This is an endless scoller game that only works with our custom Arduino controller.
 In this game, the player plays as a kite collecting stars and avoiding obstacles by tilting the physical controller.

 This project was was made in collaboration as part of a team.
+It uses OpenFramework.

+The part with written code that actually makes the game work is in the folder 'src'.

 Hitting a wall sound is called “negative guitar tone” https://mixkit.co/free-sound-effects/game/?page=2